Huang Tzu-peng

-Huang Tzu-peng (黃子鵬 (Huang2 Tzu3-peng2); born 19 March 1994 in Kaohsiung, Taiwan) is a Taiwanese professional baseball starting pitcher for the Rakuten Monkeys of the Chinese Professional Baseball League (CPBL).
+Huang Tzu-peng (黃子鵬 (Huang2 Tzu3-peng2); born 19 March 1994 in Kaohsiung, Taiwan) is a Taiwanese professional baseball starting pitcher for the TSG Hawks of the Chinese Professional Baseball League (CPBL) in Taiwan.
+He has previously played in the CPBL for the Lamigo / Rakuten Monkeys.
 Huang is a four-time CPBL All-Star.

 Early life and education

-Born in Kaohsiung, Taiwan, Tsai attended and played baseball for Nanying Vocational High School in Tainan, graduating in 2012.
-He then played for the Chinese Culture University.
+Born in Kaohsiung, Taiwan, Huang attended and played baseball for Nanying Vocational High School in Tainan, graduating in 2012.
+He then played for Chinese Culture University.
 Upon graduation, he did not immediately enter the CPBL draft, but chose to join the Topco Falcons, a semi-professional team.

 Professional career

+Lamigo / Rakuten Monkeys

 In 2017, Huang was selected in the seventh round of the CPBL draft by the Lamigo Monkeys.

-In 2023, Huang took the mound opposite Wei Chuan Dragons Hsu Jo-hsi in Game 6 of the Taiwan Series.
-Huang gave up 2 runs over 6 innings in the 2-0 loss.
+In 2023, Huang took the mound against Wei Chuan Dragons pitcher Hsu Jo-hsi in Game 6 of the Taiwan Series.
+Huang gave up two runs over six innings in the 2–0 loss.

 On 9 May 2025, Huang gave up a home run to Dragons shortstop Chang Cheng-yu, who became the first player in the league to hit a home run using a torpedo bat.
-He made 25 appearances (20 starts) for the team, logging a 4-8 record and 4.07 ERA with 68 strikeouts across 117 1/3 innings pitched.
+He made 25 appearances (20 starts) for the team, logging a 4–8 record and 4.07 ERA with 68 strikeouts across 117 1/3 innings pitched.
 With the Monkeys, Huang won the 2025 Taiwan Series.
+He elected free agency on 4 November.

+TSG Hawks

+On 21 November 2025, Huang signed with the TSG Hawks of the Chinese Professional Baseball League.